-On June 14, 1777, the Second Continental Congress adopted the Stars and Stripes as America’s official banner with the Flag Act.
-The original design bore 13 alternating red and white stripes, and 13 white stars on a blue field.
-This arrangement of red, white, and blue stars and stripes changed slowly over time, as subsequent states joined the Union.
-The current design with 50 stars was finally codified in 1960—nearly two centuries later—after Hawaii became the 50th state.
+On June 14, 1777, the Second Continental Congress of the United States enacted the Flag Act, which adopted the Stars and Stripes as the country’s official banner.
+America’s earliest flag design featured 13 red and white stripes and 13 white stars on a blue field, representing the original colonies.
+As subsequent states joined the Union over time, the flag’s arrangement of red, white, and blue stars and stripes kept changing.
+In 1960, the current design with 50 stars was finally codified—nearly two centuries later—after Hawaii became the 50th state.

-The call for a national holiday to honor the US flag first arose in 1885.
+The call for an American national holiday to honor the US flag first arose in 1885.
 But it wasn’t until August 3, 1949, that President Harry Truman issued a proclamation establishing June 14 as National Flag Day by an Act of Congress.
-Below are a few flag-centric items in the Museum.
+Below, we present a few flag-centric items in The Met collection.

 Oh Say, Can You See 48 Stars?